Clarence Moore (American football)

-Clarence Kelly Moore (born September 24, 1982) is a former American football wide receiver who played in the National Football League for three seasons.
+Clarence Kelly Moore (born September 24, 1982) is an American former professional football wide receiver who played in the National Football League (NFL) for three seasons.

-High school years
+Early life

 Moore attended Cypress High School in Cypress, California, and lettered in both football and track and field.
 In track, as a junior triple jump specialist, he won the League Championship and finished third at the State Finals.

-Football career
+Professional career

-He was selected by the Baltimore Ravens with the 34th pick, in the sixth round of the 2004 NFL Draft out of Northern Arizona University.
+He was selected by the Baltimore Ravens with the 34th pick, in the sixth round of the 2004 NFL draft out of Northern Arizona University.

-On September 1, 2007 the Ravens released him.
-He is currently a free agent.
+On September 1, 2007, the Ravens released him.

 Personal life

 He currently lives in Avondale, Arizona.